carpentries-incubator/geospatial-python/episodes/05-access-data.md

 Each of the items contains information about the scene geometry, its acquisition time, and other metadata that can be accessed as a dictionary from the `properties` attribute.

-Let's inspect the metadata associated with the first item of the search results:
+Now let us inspect the metadata associated with the first item of the search results:

 ```python
 item = items[0]
 print(item.datetime)